histolab/histolab/README.md

 ### Grid Extraction

 Instead of picking tiles at random, we may want to retrieve all the tiles available.
-TheGridTilerextractor crops the tiles following a grid structure on the largest tissue region detected in the WSI:
+The Grid Tiler extractor crops the tiles following a grid structure on the largest tissue region detected in the WSI:

 ```python